satansdeer/satansdeer.github.com/_posts/2018-02-28-firebase-react-tutorial.markdown

 We'll use Firebase Authentication module to handle login/signup and React router to manage routing.

+Make sure to read till the end, I'll post a link to github repo with example code there.

 ## Set Up Firebase

 ### Create New Firebase App